cloudfoundry/cf-deployment/deployment-guide.md

 After a few minutes,
 the your system domain should resolve to your load balancer.

-### (For `bbl` users) Save `bbl-state.json`
+### (For `bbl` users) Save bbl state directory
-However you run `bbl` (command line or with Concourse), the side-effect of a successful bbl command is the creation/update of `bbl-state.json`.
+However you run `bbl` (command line or with Concourse), the side-effect of a successful bbl command is the creation/update of the directory containing `bbl-state.json`.
+(This is either the directory that you ran `bbl` from, the directory provided as a `--state-dir` argument to `bbl`, or the `$BBL_STATE_DIR` variable in your environment.)
-As a deployer, **you must persist this file somehow.**
+As a deployer, **you must persist this directory somehow.**

-Currently, our Concourse tasks assume that you want to check this file into a private git repo.
+Currently, our Concourse tasks assume that you want to check this directory into a private git repo.
-We'll likely prioritize work soon to persist that file to a more secure location such as Lastpass.
+We'll likely prioritize work soon to persist those files to a more secure location such as Lastpass.

 ## Target your BOSH Director
 There are several ways to target your new BOSH director.